syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {

-//Set the column names for the table from the data table column names & cell width
+//Sets the column names for the table from the data table column names and cell width

 WTableCell cell = row.AddCell();